 The Master of Science in Analytics (MSAN) program at the University of San Francisco is an innovative and challenging training program for developing future analytics professionals.
-We invite you to find out more about how your organization might benefit working with a group of highly motivated and committed students from this exciting graduate program.
+The MSAN Program invites you to find out more about how your organization might benefit working with a group of highly motivated and committed students from this exciting graduate program.

 As a central part of our 12-month curriculum, USF's MSAN program provides training in the leadership, teamwork, communication, professionalism and project execution skills that are vital for analysts and data scientists to be effective in the business world.
 We teach our students these skills through lectures, readings, workshops, written assignments, and simulations.